coffeeslammer/nftPreviewCard/README.md

 ## Overview

-- Overall this one I felt go pretty smooth until the end.
+- Overall this one I felt go pretty smoothly until the end.
 I felt this one I did cleaner and used px a lot less.

 ### The challenge